timvandam/vectors/README.md

 const myOther3DVector = new Vector3D(67, 14, 51);

-// these functions return a new vector. const addedVectors = my2DVector.add(other2DVector);
+// These functions return a new vector. const addedVectors = my2DVector.add(other2DVector);
 const substractedVectors = my3DVector.substract(myOther3DVector);
 const multipliedVectors = my2DVector.multiply(2);

-// these functions return a number const dotProduct = my3DVector.dot(myOther3DVector); // this is the dot product const magnitude = myVector.magnitude();
+// These functions return a number const dotProduct = my3DVector.dot(myOther3DVector); // this is the dot product const magnitude = myVector.magnitude();

+// This is also possible!
+const modified2DVector = my2DVector.multiply( my2DVector.multiply(1.2).add(other2DVector).magnitude() );
 ```